deltoss/sentinel-centurion/docs/README.md

 ```
 Alternatively you can call the Centurion seeder from your own seeder files.
 For more information, see the [seeder](#seeder) section.

-**For Centurion to send password recovery and activation emails, add your mail server to your `.env` file**
-It could look something like this:
+**For Centurion to send password recovery and activation emails, add your mail server to your `.env` file.
+It's recommended to use MailTrap for development, as it's easy to test.
+It could look something like this:**
 ```
 MAIL_DRIVER=smtp
 MAIL_HOST=smtp.mailtrap.io